rollbar/rollbar-redux-middleware/README.md

 }
 ```

 are considered errors to be reported to Rollbar where the error is in the payload field.
-Only if there is a key of `error` with a
-value equal to `true` will this middleware send anything to Rollbar.
 We include the payload as well as the entire redux store state.
+Additionally, we provide a configuration option to wrap all actions in a try/catch block rather than
+simply using FSA style actions to denote errors.

 __We provide mechanisms for easily santizing the store before logging (e.g. if you store access tokens in the redux store).__